JQi-14/Culvert-ML-Project/README.md

 ## Awesome textbook to have
 Géron, Aurélien. *Hands-on Machine Learning with Scikit-Learn, Keras, and TensorFlow : Concepts, Tools, and Techniques to Build Intelligent Systems*.
 Second edition., O’Reilly Media, Inc., 2019. <br/> The library has it, but just one copy reserved as textbook.

-## Other Free Resources/ Open Courses
+## Other Free Resources/Open Courses
 https://github.com/asabenhur/CS345

 ## Access to Dr. Andrew Ng's ML courses (mostly theoretical stuff)